Azure/Azure-Media-Services-Explorer/README.md

 # Azure Media Services Explorer (for AMS v3)

-Azure Media Services Explorer (AMSE) is a .NET 7.0 (C#) application for Windows that does upload, download, encode and stream VOD and live content with [Azure Media Services v3](https://azure.microsoft.com/en-us/services/media-services/).
+Azure Media Services Explorer (AMSE) is a .NET 7.0 (C#) application for Windows that does upload, download, encode and stream VOD and live content with [Azure Media Services v3](https://azure.microsoft.com/services/media-services/).

-See a full description [here](http://azure.microsoft.com/blog/2014/10/08/managing-media-workflows-with-the-new-azure-media-services-explorer-tool).
+Important : Azure Media Services will be [retired on June 30th, 2024](https://learn.microsoft.com/azure/media-services/latest/azure-media-services-retirement).

+This tool can help you migrate to MediaKind [MK/IO](https://io.mediakind.com).

 ## Installing the tool with Winget